cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 > Create a UML diagram.
 Include it in your repo, named 'UML.png' and link it into your README.

-# Part 2: Rewrite `DotChaser` functionality into several classes using good OOP (65 pts)
+# Part 2: Rewrite `DotChaser` functionality into several classes using good OOP

 Rewrite `DotChaser` as an object-oriented program.
 You will (presumably) be creating other `.java` files as well.
 The **output of `DotChaser` should not change**, but the design must follow all the good object-oriented design principles we have discussed.
 In particular, you must use encapsulation, information hiding, inheritance, and polymorphism.
 Maximize code reuse; keep implementation and interface as separate as possible.
 Your inheritance should follow the picture on the right.